Lucy Holmes

-Lucy Holmes is a British-born Australian performer, TV presenter, radio host, screenplay writer and director.
+Lucy Anne Holmes is a British-born Australian performer, TV presenter, radio host, screenplay writer and director.

 She has studied a degree in Music Theatre and has since worked as a professional singer, actress and presenter, recording artist and backing vocalist.
 She has modelled for companies such as TDK, Rutherfords Jewellery, ME Bank and Shoe Sales.

 100% Kylie

 Lucy stars as a Kylie Minogue impersonator in the international hit show, 100% Kylie.
 The show has toured across Australia, Dubai, Vietnam, Hong Kong, Fiji, New Zealand, Italy, Spain and Singapore.
 It is the longest running Kylie Tribute show in the world.

 Minogue herself has called the show the 'Best Kylie act' ever on Twitter.

 Holmes has also starred in TV adverts as Kylie, and has performed on many TV shows such as StarStruck, The Footy Show, Postcards, A Current Affair, Mornings with Kerri-Anne, The Morning Show and Battle of the Choirs.

 In 2008 Lucy appeared in an episode of Big Brother, appearing briefly as Kylie Minogue in an internal window in the house during the housemates' "Paparazzi" task.
 This involved housemates having to photograph any "celebrities" (being either images or live impersonators) in the house.
 Housemates were notified that a "celebrity" was in their presence by the sound of camera flashes being played.